shotover/shotover-proxy/docs/src/user-guide/concepts.md

 ## Transform

 Transforms are where Shotover does the bulk of it's work.
-A transform is a single unit of operation that does something to the database request that's in flight.
+A transform is a single unit of operation that does something to the database request that is in flight.
 This may be logging it, modifying it, sending it to an external system or anything else you can think of.
 Transforms can either be terminating (pass messages on to subsequent transforms on the chain) or non-terminating (return a response without calling the rest of the chain).
 Transforms that send messages to external systems are called sinks.

 ## Transform Chain